OpenEvalProject/evals/manuscripts/elife-17126/v1/manuscript.md

 Based on the central role of eleocytes and Vtg for oocyte growth, we hypothesised that the expression level of vtg in eleocytes might be a suitable molecular read-out for maturation.
 As a first step, we identified a Platynereis vtg candidate in eleocyte transcriptome data (Sven Schenk, Fritz Sedlazeck, Florian Raible, unpublished).
 Domain analyses and molecular phylogeny indicate that the protein encoded by this gene is an orthologue of Vtg identified in other animals (insects, molluscs, amphibians and birds; Figure 1—figure supplement 1).
 Next, we designed qRT-PCR primers to test if vtg transcript levels in P. dumerilii eleocytes increased over female maturation, as suggested by the increase of Vtg protein secretion in P. cultrifera (Baert and Slomianny, 1992).
 Indeed, we found a strong correlation between vtg-transcript abundance in eleocytes and the maturation state of the animal (as assessed by oocyte diameter, Figure 1C and Figure 1—figure supplement 2), indicating that vtg transcript levels could be used for a quantitative maturation assay.
 Given the central metabolic role of eleocytes in the reproductive switch, we further hypothesised that nereidin acts directly on eleocytes to regulate vtg production.
 We therefore designed a bioassay that takes coelomic cells into primary cell culture.
 After adding fractions of our purification scheme to small aliquots of this culture, and incubating these overnight, we extracted RNA from the cells and analysed them by qRT-PCR to determine the levels of vtg (Figure 1D).

-## Methylfarnesoate is the active component of the brain hormone and acts at physiological concentrations
+### Methylfarnesoate is the active component of the brain hormone and acts at physiological concentrations

-After establishing this bioassay, we used it to chemically isolate the brain hormone-activity of
+After establishing this bioassay, we used it to chemically isolate the brain hormone-activity of Platynereis.
+Similar to the method of Cardon (1970), a methanolic extract was prepared from 50 heads of premature animals, i.e. animals becoming sexually distinct, but before the irreversible onset of maturation.
+After solvent evaporation, the material was reconstituted in an aqueous phase and further fractionated via phenyl-solid phase extraction (SPE, Figure 2A).
+Consistent with previous characterisations of nereidin, the 50% methanol eluate of this column showed clear activity (Figure 2B) when added to coelomocytes in vitro.

 ![Figure 2.](https://cdn.elifesciences.org/articles/17126/elife-17126-fig2-v1.jpg)

 **Figure 2.:** (A–C) Nereidin activity elutes in lipophilic fractions of head extracts but is not proteinaceous as previously hypothesised.
 (A) Schematised fractionation of premature Platynereis head extracts, expected to recover the described nereidin activity in the methanolic eluate of SPE.
 (B) Relative coelomocyte vtg levels after overnight incubation with flowthrough or eluate of (a), normalised against control samples.
 (C) Insensitivity of nereidin activity against proteinase and heat treatment.
 Experiment as in (b), with pretreatment of eluate by proteinase K (‘ProtK’) and/or subsequent heat treatment (5’, 95°C; ‘Heat’).
 Results indicate that the repressive effect of nereidin on eleocyte vtg levels is neither sensitive to proteinase nor heat.
 (D–G) Identification of methylfarnesoate as a major component of nereidin.
 (D) Further fractioning of the brain hormone activity (eluate from b) by C18-reverse phase column chromatography.
 Absorption of eluent at 280 nm (red line) and 215 nm (black line) during application of acetonitrile gradient (dashed line, right ordinate).
 Peak 15 (marked red), containing the nereidin activity, elutes at a retention time of 20.5 min.
 (E) Peak 15, containing methylfarnesoate (MF), significantly suppresses vtg levels in the coelomocyte bioassay when compared to the controls.
 (F) Authentic MF recapitulates the observed effect at physiological concentration ranges; relative vtg levels in coelomocytes treated with 0.1 nM – 1000 nM MF in 0.01% DMSO, normalised to the control group of DMSO-treated cells.
 (G) Specificity of the repressive effect caused by MF; comparison of coelomocyte vtg levels after incubation in 10 nM MF, palmitic acid (PA) or retinoic acid (RA).
 Graphs in (B,C,E,F,G) show qRT-PCR quantification of vtg levels after overnight (20 hr) treatment of primary coelomocyte cultures.
 Expressions values were calculated with respect to the reference gene rps9, and normalised to the levels of controls (untreated cells).
 Boxplots show the first and third quartile, the median (solid line), and the mean (dashed line).
 Whiskers denote the 10th and 90th percentile.
 Statistical significance was tested by a one-sided t-test of the treatment group against the control, or, in case of multiple comparisons, first with an ANOVA, followed by a one-sided t-test with adjustment of the p-values for multiple testing to assess differences between the different groups. *p<0.05. **p<0.01, ***p<0.001. n: number of biological replicates.
-Raw data for panels B,C,E,F,G provided in Figure 2—source data 1.DOI: http://dx.doi.org/10.7554/eLife.17126.00810.7554/eLife.17126.009Figure 2—source data 1.Figure 2B,C,E,F,G (vtg expression levels normalised to the respective control treatment) and Figure 2—figure supplement 2 (stability of Ct values for rps9).DOI: http://dx.doi.org/10.7554/eLife.17126.009
+Raw data for panels B,C,E,F,G provided in Figure 2—source data 1.

 ![Figure 2—figure supplement 1.](https://cdn.elifesciences.org/articles/17126/elife-17126-fig2-figsupp1-v1.jpg)

 **Figure 2—figure supplement 1.:** (A,B) The panels shows the selected ion currents (SIC) in the range of m/z 251.0–251.5 (top panels) and the selected MS2-spectrum of the precursor ion at m/z 251.1 (lower panels).
 (A) Peak 15.
 Note the single peak eluting at a retention time of 15.0 min in the upper panel, and the fragment pattern of the main peak.
 The fragment spectrum is characterised by the three major fragments at m/z 251.1 (parent ion), 196.1 and 178.1, with peak ratios of 0.13:1.00:0.41, respectively.
 (B) Authentic MF.
 Only one major fraction is eluting from the column with a retention time of 15.1 min (upper panel).
 The derived MS2-spectrum again shows the characteristic ions at m/z 251.1, 196.1 and 178.1. with peak ratios of 0.11:1.00:0.44, respectively.
-(C) Structure of the observed ions at m/z 251.1, 196.1 and 178.1, and the neutral loss occurring during fragmentation.DOI: http://dx.doi.org/10.7554/eLife.17126.010
+(C) Structure of the observed ions at m/z 251.1, 196.1 and 178.1, and the neutral loss occurring during fragmentation.

 ![Figure 2—figure supplement 2.](https://cdn.elifesciences.org/articles/17126/elife-17126-fig2-figsupp2-v1.jpg)

-**Figure 2—figure supplement 2.:** rps9 in coelomocyte culture.Ct values for rps9 were normalised to the mean of each experimental series.
+**Figure 2—figure supplement 2.:** Ct values for rps9 were normalised to the mean of each experimental series.
 The box shows the first and third quartile and the median (solid line).
 Whiskers denote the 1.5x fold range of the interquartile range.
 Blue dots denote the 12 outliers (out of 292 data points).
 The minimum value is 0.876, the maximum 1.134.
 The mean is at 1.000 and the median at 0.999, the standard deviation is 0.032.
 The inter-quartile range (50% of data) lies between 0.981 and 1.017.
 Grubb`s test for outliers called the minimal and maximal values as statistically significant outliers.
-Data provided in Figure 2—source data 1.DOI: http://dx.doi.org/10.7554/eLife.17126.011
+Data provided in Figure 2—source data 1.

 As outlined, it has long been speculated that nereidin is a peptide.
 This assumption was mainly based on the results of partial characterisation (Durchon, 1984), as well as histological observations, by which the brain regions producing nereidin were shown to contain highly active secretory cells (Müller, 1973; Hofmann, 1976).
 To assess whether the recovered nereidin activity was of proteinaceous nature, we treated the obtained eluate with proteinase K, and tested if this affected the ability of the eluate to repress vtg levels in cell culture.
 Our results demonstrate that nereidin is insensitive to proteinase K-treatment, thus strongly arguing against the notion that it is a neuropeptide hormone (Figure 2C).